zine-eddine303/obsidian-notes/Study Notes/IELTS/Reading/Question types/True, false or not given.md

 1. Ignore anything you already know about the topic and don’t make assumptions.
 Base your answers on the text only.
 2. ==Identify any words that qualify the statement, for example, _some, all, mainly, often, always and occasionally._== These words are there to test if you have read the whole statement because they can change the meaning.
 For example, ‘Coca-Cola has **always** made its drinks in the U.S.A.’ has a different meaning from ‘Coca-Cola has **mainly** made its drinks in the U.S.A.’
 3. ==Be careful when you see verbs that qualify statements, such as _suggest, claim, believe and know._ ==For example, ‘The man **claimed** he was a British citizen,’ and ‘The man **is** a British citizen’ mean two different things.
-4. There will be **at least one** of all three answers.
-If you don’t have at least one ‘true’, ‘false’ or ‘not given’ you have at least one answer wrong.
+4. ==There will be **at least one** of all three answers.== If you don’t have at least one ‘true’, ‘false’ or ‘not given’ you have at least one answer wrong.
 5. Don’t skim and scan the text to find the final answer.
 You will have to read the appropriate part of the text very carefully in order to understand what the author means.
 6. Don’t look for words that exactly match those in the statements.
 You should also look for synonyms.
 Remember that you are **matching meaning, not words.**
 7. ==If you can’t find the information you are looking for, then it is probably ‘not given’. ==Don’t waste time looking for something that is not there.